artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 drive.mount('/content/drive')
 ```

-### Cell 10 — Load the Base Model (Voice Cloning)
+## Cell 10 — Load the Base Model (Voice Cloning)
-Swaps out CustomVoice for Base.
-If you already ran Cells 4–8, restart the runtime first to free VRAM.
-Then run cells 1-3 again before proceeding with cell 10.
+Swaps out **CustomVoice** for **Base**.
+If you already ran Cells 4–8, restart the runtime to free VRAM, then re-run Cells 1–3 before continuing.

+Choose one of the following Base models:

+### Cell 10a — Load the Base Model (Voice Cloning - 0.6B)
+Fastest to load and useful for pipeline testing and short experiments.
+Cloning quality is functional but may lack speaker nuance compared to larger models _(though results may improve signifigantly with clean, higher-quality reference samples and slightly longer durations)_.

 ```python
 import torch